sonorangirl/wes-bos-courses/mastering-markdown/notes.md

 	+ sub-item 3

 ## Line breaks, Horizontal Rules
-If you don't want to make a space to get a new line, you can add a <br>
+If you don't want to make a space to get a new line, you can add a br tag <br>
 This sentence is now on a new line.

 You can create horizontal rules by making a line space then adding at least 3 --- or ===